terryphelps/Music-Is-Fun/readme.md

     - Bootstrap is utilized to provide styling to the page
     - Each property of the song object is displayed (title, artist, price, album art, preview (hint: "html audio tag"))
   - Functionality:
-    - New search will clear out old results
+    - A new search will clear out old results